ho-thanh-und/tp/docs/UserGuide.md

 <a href="#quickhire-user-guide" class="ug-nav-top">[Go to top]</a>

-### Editing a person : `edit`
+### Editing a candidate : `edit`

-Edits an existing person in the address book.
+Edits an existing candidate in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [j/JOB ROLE] [l/LABEL] [s/INTERVIEW_SCHEDULE] [r/REMARK] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the candidate at the specified `INDEX`.
+The index refers to the index number shown in the displayed candidate list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the candidate will be removed i.e., adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the candidate's tags by typing `t/` without specifying any tags after it.
-* You can remove a person’s remarks by typing `r/` without specifying any remarks after it.
+* You can remove a candidate's remarks by typing `r/` without specifying any remarks after it.
-* You can remove a person’s interview schedule by typing `s/` without specifying any date time after it.
+* You can remove a candidate's interview schedule by typing `s/` without specifying any date time after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com s/10-02-2025 9:00` Edits the phone number, email address and interview schedule of the 1st person to be `91234567`, `johndoe@example.com`, `10-02-2025 9:00` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com s/10-02-2025 9:00` Edits the phone number, email address and interview schedule of the 1st candidate to be `91234567`, `johndoe@example.com`, `10-02-2025 9:00` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd candidate to be `Betsy Crower` and clears all existing tags.
-*  `edit 1 r/` Clears all remarks for the 1st person.
+*  `edit 1 r/` Clears all remarks for the 1st candidate.
-*  `edit 1 l/Shortlisted` Updates the label of the 1st person to `Shortlisted`.
+*  `edit 1 l/Shortlisted` Updates the label of the 1st candidate to `Shortlisted`.

 <a href="#quickhire-user-guide" class="ug-nav-top">[Go to top]</a>

-### Viewing a person's full application details: `view`
+### Viewing a candidate's full application details: `view`

 Displays the full details of selected candidate.